ha3ks/ha3ks.github.io/_posts/2024-03-05-cool-terminals-minimal-code.md

 [![3](\img\blog\cool-terminals-minimal-code\3.png)](\img\blog\cool-terminals-minimal-code\3.png)

-After that open Terminal and set Powershell to the default terminal:
+After that open Terminal and set Windows Terminal to the default terminal and Powershell (The New one) to be the default Profile that get's loaded:

 [![4](\img\blog\cool-terminals-minimal-code\4.png)](\img\blog\cool-terminals-minimal-code\4.png)